nftconcerts/porsche-ads/CHECKLIST.md

 1. **Create an ad**

-   - Upload a Porsche image
+   - Upload a p-car image
    - Customize text and format

 2. **Test Checkout (Dev Mode)**